-The fund is delivered as a pilot scheme with an emphasis on improving our processes for each round based on evidence and feedback.
-This agile approach has resulted in changes being made to the application process and guidance from the first round of funding.
-So, whilst this guidance may look similar to that provided in the first round, there are some key differences.
+The High Growth Innovation Fund is delivered as an extension to the FIF pilot scheme with an emphasis on improving our processes and is based on evidence and feedback.
+The additional ERDF grant that has been secured has resulted in changes being made to the criteria, application process and guidance.
+So, whilst this guidance may look similar to that provided in the two rounds of FIF, there are some key differences.
 It is therefore imperative that all applicants read this guidance in full before drafting and submitting proposals.
-Before you read on you may be first interested to view our online briefing video on the FIF webpage.